 After the benefit's effective date, you can find your plan details in the Benefits section of your Gusto account.
 There you'll also find your plan document, which explains Health FSA rules and how to use your benefits.
 Payroll deductions will begin on the first payroll of the Health FSA's plan year.

-There are two ways you can use your funds on eligible expenses:
+Health FSA funds can be used on eligible medical expenses.
+There are three ways you can use your funds on eligible expenses:

 Here's what makes an expense eligible: